Header Image

 4.23.
 Organizational difficulties as a consequence of stress

 Problems of organizing tasks and activities have no stress benefit of their own, because organizational skills are advantageous when solving serious problems.
-However, if you look at the examples given, they can be recognized as a consequence of other stress benefits.
+However, if you look at the examples given for this, they can be recognized as a consequence of other stress benefits.

-Stress shifts the person’s focus to the stressor, e.g. to ensure acute survival.
-People who are in the process of putting out a fire in their bedroom have a very healthy reduced interest in a tidy living room compared to others who are not in the middle of a fire.
+Stress shifts the focus of the person with ADHD to the stressor, e.g. to ensure acute survival.
+Someone who is in the process of putting out a fire in their bedroom has a very healthy reduced interest in a tidy living room than others who have nothing burning at the moment.

 The main purpose of stress is to shift priorities: “Take care of the stressor now - everything else is unimportant at the moment and can wait.”

-When such stress is a permanent condition (as in ADHD due to the shift in thresholds at which the stress systems kick in for uncontrollable stress), and as a result the priority shift is a permanent condition, this inevitably leads to many things not being able to be handled with the same level of priority and calm that the people around you apply, either today or tomorrow, or for that matter anytime soon.
+When such stress is a permanent condition (as in ADHD due to the shift in thresholds at which the stress systems kick in for uncontrollable stress), and as a result the priority shift is a permanent condition, it inevitably leads to a situation where many things cannot be handled with the same priority and calmness today, tomorrow, or actually anytime for that matter, as the people around you muster.

 4.23.1.
 Not (being able to) keep promises or commitments to others as a stress benefit consequence